freeCodeCamp/guide/src/pages/cplusplus/tokens-variables/index.md

 ### What are tokens ?

-Tokens are the smallest unit of a program which are importanat to the compiler.
+Tokens are the smallest unit of a program which are important to the compiler.
 There are different kinds of tokens:
 - Keywords
 - Operators
 - Punctuators